balderdashy/sails-docs/Controllers.md

 	tag: function(req, res) {

 	}

+	like: function(req, res) {

 	}
+}

 exports = CommentController;
 ```

 Alternively if you add a federated flag ```-f``` to the end of your generate controller command the
-controller will be created as a folder wit each action being its own file.
+controller will be created as a folder with each action being its own file.
 This is useful if
 your actions contain a bunch of logic.
 No more super long controller files!
 The best part about this
 is that, routing to these actions works the exact same way!